hash64/frontend-nanodegree-feedreader/README.md

 # Project Overview

-In these project we have to use Jasmine to check whether the project successfully passed all the test.
+In these project we have used Jasmine testing to check whether the project successfully passed all the test or not.

 Link for the project: [Click Here](https://hash64.github.io/frontend-nanodegree-feedreader/)